angelol/rmd/README.md

 ## License

-`rmd` is licensed under the MIT License.
+`srmd` is licensed under the MIT License.
 See the `LICENSE` file for details.